 Multiple Active Directories (ADs) can be added to the ARM database using LDAP protocol, useful for consolidating information in the enterprise.
 All the different lists of users in the enterprise, for example, can be consolidated into one LDAP directory that can be queried by any LDAP-enabled application requiring the information.

 To add an LDAP server:

-2. Click the add + icon and from the drop-down menu, select the LDAP Server option.
+2. Click the add + icon, and then from the drop-down menu, select LDAP server.

 3. Configure the LDAP General Settings using this table as reference.